datacommonsorg/docsite/api/rest/v2/index.md

 ### Chain properties

+Use `+` to express a chain expression.
 A chain expression represents requests for information about nodes which are connected by the same property, but are a few hops away.
 This is supported only for the `containedInPlace` property.

+To illustrate again using the Argentina example:
+- All cities directly contained in Argentina (dcid: `country/ARG`): `country/ARG<-containedInPlace{typeOf:City}`
+- All cities indirectly contained in Argentina (dcid: `country/ARG`): `country/ARG<-containedInPlace+{typeOf:City}`